 They breathe through the pneumostome, which is the external opening of the lung on the right side of the body in most slugs, and the left in just a few.
-It can be clearly seen in the photographs below, and in the drawing above.
+It can be clearly seen in the photographs and drawing below.

 The keel, when present, is a raised edge on the midline of the body.

 The mantle is a flap of skin and tissue covering part of the body, and enclosing the lung.

 Mucus and slime is exuded by the foot and the body.
 The two may differ in colour and consistency.

 Slugs have 2 pairs of tentacles; the upper pair have eye spots at the tip.